zephyrproject-rtos/zephyr/doc/subsystems/bluetooth/devel.rst

 **************

 The Bluetooth subsystem is initialized using the :c:func:`bt_init()` function.
-The caller shall be either a task or a fiber.
 The caller should ensure that function succeeds by checking the return code for errors.
 If a function pointer is passed to :c:func:`bt_init()` the initialization happens synchronously and the completion is notified through the given function.

 Bluetooth Application Example
 *****************************